Heta Pandit

-Heta Pandit (born 1954) is an Indian writer, researcher, and heritage activist whose work focuses on preserving and documenting Goa’s architectural and cultural legacy.
-She has explored both tangible elements, such as historic Goan homes, and intangible heritage, including local customs and practices.
+Heta Pandit (born 1954) is an Indian writer, researcher, and heritage activist whose work focuses on documenting Goa’s architectural and cultural legacy.
+She has explored the historic Goan homes, their local customs and practices.

 Career

-Pandit has conducted extensive research on Goan heritage, gathering stories associated with old houses in the region.
-She examines how these homes reflect broader cultural narratives, including community traditions and beliefs.
-She advocates for safeguarding Goa’s architectural wealth, underlining the importance of preserving both natural resources and historic structures.
+In 2002, she co-founded the "Goa Heritage Action Group".
+In 2015, she hosted the Heritage First Festival, which included walking tours and workshops at multiple locations, aiming to educate people about Goan heritage and culture.
+She also co-founded "Heritage First Goa" in November 2024.

 In 2023, Pandit published Stories from Goan Houses, in which she examines the architectural features, family histories, and cultural practices surrounding old Goan homes.
-Two years later, in 2025, she authored If Grinding Stones in Goa Could Talk, exploring the cultural significance of everyday objects like grinding stones and their links to local traditions.
-She has additionally written about the mutual support shown by Goan communities, even in times of conflict, emphasizing the resilient and collective spirit she regards as central to Goan society.
+Two years later, in 2025, she wrote the book Grinding Stories.
+Folklorist Shubhada Chari assisted her translating the folksongs and other stories.
+She learnt about the "Oviyos" when she met Rajendra Kerkar and Pournima Kerkar.
+Pandit is working on translation of Pournima Kerkar's book "Vismrutichya Umbarthavar" from marathi to english.
+This book explores the cultural significance of everyday objects like grinding stones and their links to local traditions.
+Nevertheless, Dr. Luis Dias points out, Pandit is not Goan and laments her status as an "outsider," and "sensationalist."